WenqinSHAO/pvd-dev/README.md

 ```

-Very similar to the previous section, the repo settings can be altered to your preference in [./vms/play-pvd.sh](./vms/play-pvd.sh).
+Very similar to the previous section, the repo settings can be altered according to your preference in [./vms/play-pvd.sh](./vms/play-pvd.sh).

 It is recommended to first boostrap:
 ```shell